Nine Spots for Dinner & Drinks While Cruising the Gulf Coast

 Located in Elberta, you can easily access the island-famous Pirate’s Cove from the back bays in Orange Beach.
 Since 1957, this whole-in-the-wall has been serving boaters juicy burgers and tasty bushwackers.
 Stop by for a break or spend the whole day here lounging on your boat.

-You can dock your boat right up to the shoreline at Anchor Bar & Grill, located on Terry Cove in Orange Beach.
+You can dock your boat right up to the shoreline at Avenue Pub, located on Terry Cove in Orange Beach.
 Whether you want to get your day on the water started with a Bloody Mary or want to end it with a seasonal bushwhacker and exceptional hors d’oeuvres offerings, your thirst is sure to be quenched when you make a stop at Anchor.

 Pleasure Island Tiki Bar